7 Fun Stops on a Boston to Bar Harbor Road Trip

 If there’s anything you need to pick up for your trip or any outdoor equipment you want to buy, the Kittery Trading Post is the place for that.
 They have just about everything you can imagine and a few things you probably didn’t.

 We ended our visit to Kittery by walking around downtown and grabbing some wood fired pizza at AJ’s Wood Grill Pizza.
-I would’ve loved to visit the Strawbery Banke Museum.
+Had the weather have been better, I would’ve loved to visit the Strawbery Banke Museum.
 The museum has more than ten acres of gardens, historic buildings and collections devoted to 300 years of American History.
-Saving that for another visit and better weather.

 Kittery, ME to Ogunquit, ME